Nonac/PIMS/Report/Project_evaluation/README.md

 This project has followed closely with agile development principles.
 We designed the system around customer needs and kept them as our top priority.
 We were open to changes and adapted them quickly once they rose.
 We have been working on development regularly and at a constant and sustainable pace, following our Gannt Chart plan.
 After each small sprint we measured the progress by the amount of working code, which is usually all of them, before moving on to the next sprint.
 We completely trusted all out teammates because everyone was so talented and motivated.
 We arranged video calls frequently during this difficult time, even though some did not want to show their messy faces thus used filters (talking to an obedient husky was real fun).

 We cared about technical excellence and tried to do our best with what we have.
 We minimised unnecessary work when adapting changes to our goal (we were going to mount the M5Stick on a real toy car to mimic cars entering/exiting parking lots but cancelled the purchase in the end).
-We divided ourselves into 4 sub-groups with each team having 1-2 teammates.
+We divided ourselves into 4 sub-groups with 1-2 teammates in each.
 Within each sub-group we organized tasks for our own and reflect regularly on what had been achieved.

 <a name="_daily"></a>